ejoffe/spr/readme.md

 Show Current Pull Requests
 --------------------------
-Use **git spr status** to see the status of our pull request stack.
-In the following case three pull requests are all green and ready to be merged, and one pull request is waiting for approval.
+Use **git spr status** to see the status of your pull request stack.
+In the following case three pull requests are all green and ready to be merged, and one pull request is waiting for review approval.

 ```shell
 > git spr status